 The ingredient list for this recipe is quite simple:

-• generous 1/2 cup finely chopped red peppers
+- generous 1/2 cup finely chopped red bell pepper

 If you’re anything like me, the words “black olives” give you pause.